Mapping Electoral Districts

 Explain that students will need to consider these factors in their next task: drawing electoral boundaries for an imaginary country.
 This country has some similar characteristics to Canada, including a parliamentary system of government.

 Divide students into groups of three to five.
-Give each group the base map, the three reference maps (Population Distribution, Language Communities, and Shared History), and an info sheet.
-Together, review the base map legend to identify the various physical and human geographical elements (mountains, bodies of water, languages spoken, and so on).
+Give each group the Master Map, the three reference maps (Population Distribution, Language Communities, and Shared History), an info sheet and dry erase markers.
+Together, review the Master Map legend to identify the various physical and human geographical elements (mountains, bodies of water, languages spoken, and so on).
 Then explain the purpose of each reference map.
 Take a moment to make some quick comparisons to the students’ own space: “Our town is surrounded by mountains, too”; or “We live in an urban area with a high population density like this.”

 Part 2: Mapping an imaginary country